Transforming Decision-Making in CDMX: From Static Reports to Real-Time, Dynamic Dashboards

 Although these dashboards are not yet available on a portal, they serve as a proof of concept for the main stakeholders in the healthcare system.
 Last June, the SEDESA information team, led by Dr. Consuelo Estephani Arellano, presented the tool to the Secretariat and senior officials of public health institutions in the capital.
 The impact achieved opened the opportunity to scale this model in these institutions.

-This initiative results from a collaboration with the Movement Health Foundation and the government of Mexico City.
-The Health Secretariat of Mexico City conducted a root cause analysis hand in hand with the Copenhagen Institute for Futures Studies (CIFS), a partner of the Foundation, to improve the intake of information from the 35 hospitals under its jurisdiction.
-This process led to the idea of optimizing the extraction of original data and building a control panel, essential for transforming complex data into real-time visual information, resulting in improvements in decision-making.
+This initiative results from a collaboration between Movement Health Foundation and the government of Mexico City, led by the Copenhagen Institute for Futures Studies (CIFS), a partner of the Foundation; working closely with the Health Secretariat of Mexico City, they conducted a root cause analysis to improve the intake of information from the hospitals under its jurisdiction.
+This process led to optimizing the original data extraction and building a control panel, essential for transforming complex data into real-time visual information, resulting in improved decision-making.

-The solution enabling the dashboard is Microsoft Power BI, provided by Core Group, a Microsoft partner in Mexico, that is a partner of the Movement Health Foundation.
-They, along with CIFS, provided training as well as theoretical and practical knowledge of the tool to SEDESA officials.
+The solution enabling the dashboard is Microsoft Power BI, provided by Core Group, a Microsoft partner in Mexico that is a partner of the Movement Health Foundation.
+Along with the CIFS, they provided SEDESA officials with training and theoretical and practical knowledge of the tool.

-The benefit of having this information in real-time is invaluable: using indicators of both efficiency and quality, SEDESA will be able to make comparative analyses with other healthcare systems worldwide.
+The benefit of having this information in real-time is invaluable: using indicators of both efficiency and quality, SEDESA can make comparative analyses with other healthcare systems worldwide.
 It also enhances collaboration, promotes transparency, and allows for effective tracking of resource performance.
-Considering that different regions in the country face challenges similar to those in the capital, the systematic use of this type of command control tool would allow interoperability frameworks for a joint analysis of all data in the healthcare system with updated information in the future.
+Considering that different regions in the country face challenges like those in the capital, the systematic use of this type of command control tool would allow interoperability frameworks for a joint analysis of all data in the healthcare system with updated information in the future.

 The government and the various healthcare service providers could benefit from a tool that allows for more efficient processes and optimal prioritization of resources according to very well-defined and comparable needs.
-For healthcare system leaders, the tool will also allow for the establishment of public policies and the facilitation of reforms to health laws.
+For healthcare system leaders, the tool will also allow for establishing public policies and facilitating reforms to health laws.

 "This project can positively impact the decisions made for the population of Mexico City, which has almost 9 million inhabitants, but we hope it can be expanded both in Mexico and other countries," says Arellano.
 The Mexican healthcare system is undergoing a series of transformations to make it a model for universal coverage, for which it established that state health secretariats, like SEDESA, focus on playing a leading role rather than concentrating on managing hospitals.